UPDATE!! I have added a few things to the brine to give it a bit more flavor!

 - 1/2 onion, sliced

 - 1 cinnamon stick

 - 4 sprigs rosemary

 - Begin thawing the turkey in the refrigerator or in a cooler kept at 38 degrees F.

-- Combine the vegetable stock, salt, brown sugar, peppercorns, allspice berries, and candied ginger in a large stockpot over medium-high heat.
+- Combine the vegetable stock, salt, brown sugar, peppercorns, allspice berries, rosemary sprigs and orange peels. in a large stockpot over medium-high heat.
 Stir occasionally to dissolve solids and bring to a boil.
 Then remove the brine from the heat, cool to room temperature, and refrigerate.